maolan/libmaolan/README.md

 make test
 ```

-All drivers are disabled by default, so you might want to enable some of them.
+All options are disabled by default, so you might want to enable some of them.
 The syntax is:
 ```
-cmake .. -D<driver>=On
+cmake .. -D<option>=On
 ```

 ### List of drivers